- Home

 Aboriginal and Torres Strait Islander readers are advised that this material contains the name of a person who has passed away.

-At this long day care service, staff meetings are used to share reflections about practice.
+At this long day care service, staff meetings are used to critically reflect on practice.
 Successful outcomes and how to build on them are discussed, as well as issues, challenges and possible solutions.
-Conversations and agreed actions are documented to capture decision-making processes and ongoing actions, as well as to enable review and critical reflection.
+Each staff member contributes to conversations, and agreed actions are documented to capture decision-making processes and ongoing actions, as well as to enable review and critical reflection.
 These conversations also help everyone to understand how any proposed changes in practice are aligned with the service’s philosophy and its underpinning values and principles.
 They also ensure that the intentions and aspirations for introducing any changes are understood by everyone in the service.

 The topic of children’s rights is an ongoing agenda item at staff meetings as this is embedded in the service philosophy and is a strong focus within the service.
 The educational leader encourages all educators to reflect on how they currently promote children’s agency by seeking children’s input about where and how they can improve, as well as incorporating their ideas into the program in authentic and meaningful ways.

 Over several meetings the team revisited their service philosophy, which was a regular source of inspiration and guidance.
-In particular, they reflected on their statement about promoting children’s sense of agency.
+In particular, they reflected on their statement about promoting every child’s rights and sense of agency.
 They also reflected on how the Early Years Learning Framework (EYLF) supports this view of children and in particular discussed the following statement.
 ‘Viewing children as active participants and decision makers opens up possibilities for educators to move beyond pre-conceived expectations about what children can do and learn.’

-The service uses a range of strategies to seek out families’ ideas and perspectives on a range of topics areas.
-This includes their views on extending children’s learning and development.
+The service uses a range of strategies to seek out families’ ideas and perspectives on a range of topics.
+This includes their views on extending children’s learning, wellbeing and development.
 One such strategy is a family survey, which is conducted twice per year.
 The most recent family survey revealed that some families wanted their children to have opportunities to be more involved in decisions throughout the day.
 Working in partnership is another key component of the service philosophy and one of the principles of the EYLF, so this feedback from families prompted further conversations about how this might be facilitated.

 As a result of these discussions, educators identified the importance of having an even stronger focus on encouraging and listening to children’s voices.
 They decided to introduce daily room meetings for children and educators to provide planned opportunities to gather children’s ideas and reflections on the program.
 How these room meetings occur depends on the age-group and the children in attendance.

-Room meetings with children and educators in the 3-5’s room, for example, occur when small groups of children are having morning tea.
-Discussions are facilitated by educators and children’s ideas and reflections are recorded by educators in a planning book.
+Room meetings with children and educators in the three to five year old's room, for example, occur when small groups of children are having morning tea.
+Discussions are facilitated by educators and children’s ideas, curiosities and reflections are recorded by educators in a planning book.
 Further discussions take place between the educators on how to include the children’s suggestions in the educational program.
 Both the planning book and the program are available for families to review and comment on.
 This has resulted in ongoing conversations with and between children, their families and educators.
-These conversations are also documented and revisited and discussed in future room meetings.
-Educators working with children across all age groups also share the ideas and issues raised in their room meetings as an ongoing agenda item in staff meetings.
+These conversations are also documented, discussed and critically reflected on in future room meetings.
+Educators working with children across all age groups share the ideas and issues raised in their room meetings as an ongoing agenda item in staff meetings.

-At a recent meeting in the 3-5’s room children said they wanted to be able to get art materials and resources for themselves without having to ask an educator.
+At a recent meeting in the three to five year old's room children said they wanted to be able to get art materials and resources for themselves without having to ask an educator.
 In a series of discussions, children and educators explored how they might reorganise the physical environment, furniture and art provisions to better reflect the children’s wishes.
 These conversations were documented as further examples of the children’s vision.

 Educators agreed on changes that would be made to the learning environment and to the way they would work with children in the space.
 They also discussed strategies for communicating the rationale for the changes so that it would be understood by everyone.
 This included educators who work casually.
-As a result of these discussions, an information sheet was made available for casual staff working in the 3-5’s room.
+As a result of these discussions, an information sheet was made available for casual staff working in the three to five year old's room.
 Feedback from permanent staff indicated this was also a useful resource for them to refer back to from time to time.

 The arts space that has resulted includes equipment, resources and materials to allow for multiple uses and promote child-initiated exploration and learning.
 A collection of art books contributed by a local library is available in the area and has become a regular source of inspiration for children and educators.
 Children look at these resources to gain ideas and spark their creativity.
 For example, a small group of children were drawn to a book on the work of Emily Kame Kngwarreye, an Aboriginal artist from the Northern Territory.
 They were particularly drawn to her use of colour in what they learned was her ‘high-colourist’ phase, where she used vibrant blues, pinks and oranges.
 This inspired an extended investigation by children on the use of colour in their own paintings.